rfitak/American_Shad_Genome/read-cleaning.md

-# Raw Sequencing Read Cleaning
+# Cleaning the Raw Sequencing Reads
 This section will start with the raw sequencing data and perform a series a cleaning steps to prepare the sequences for the genome assembly.
 The various steps include:
 1. Filtering low-quality reads, Trimming low-quality bases, adapter identification and removal
     - Program: [fastp](https://github.com/OpenGene/fastp)